THE SEAL OF THE DEPARTMENT OF COMMERCE

 SECTION 3.
 DELEGATION OF CERTIFYING OFFICER AUTHORITY.

-.01 Pursuant to the authority vested in the Secretary of Commerce by law, the chief administrative official of each operating unit, and the Deputy Director, Office of Administrative Services (OAS), Office of the Secretary, are hereby authorized, without power of further re-delegation, to sign as Certifying Officers attesting to the official nature of copies of correspondence and records from the files, publications, and other documents of the Department; and to affix the seal of the Department to such certifications for all purposes, including the purpose authorized by 28 U.S.C.
+.01 Pursuant to the authority vested in the Secretary of Commerce by law, the chief administrative official of each operating unit, and the Deputy Director, Office of Facilities and Environmental Quality (OFEQ), Office of the Secretary, are hereby authorized, without power of further re-delegation, to sign as Certifying Officers attesting to the official nature of copies of correspondence and records from the files, publications, and other documents of the Department; and to affix the seal of the Department to such certifications for all purposes, including the purpose authorized by 28 U.S.C.
 1733(b).

 .06 Nothing in this order shall affect the acquisition, use, or control by primary operating units of seals authorized by law, as covered in DAO 201-1, "Approval and Use of Seals, Emblems, Insignia and Logos."

 .01 Form CD-64, http://ocio.os.doc.gov/ITPolicyandPrograms/Electronic_Forms/index.htm, has been designed for use when the custodian of the records certifies material as a true copy of the record and the Certifying Officer certifies that the official named in the certification is in fact the custodian of the records.

 .02 In instances when the Certifying Officer may certify material as a true copy of the record, the language shall be the same as the custodian's certification and, added thereto, the statement "For the Secretary of Commerce," the signature and title "Certifying Officer," and the imprint of the seal of the Department.
 The certification may be made on a separate sheet of paper for attachment to the material to be certified or typed on the first page of the material to be certified.